-Risk of CNS depressant effects and next-day impairment.
-Evaluate for co-morbid diagnoses before initiation.
+Risk of complex sleep behaviors (eg, sleep-walking, sleep-driving, engaging in other activities while not fully awake); discontinue immediately if occur.
+Monitor for CNS depressant effects and next-day impairment.
+Evaluate for co-morbid diagnoses (eg, physical and/or psychiatric disorders) prior to treatment.
 Reevaluate if insomnia fails to remit after 7–10 days of use.
 Depression.
 Suicidal tendencies.
-Abnormal thinking and behavioral changes.
+Evaluate any new onset of behavioral changes.
 Compromised respiratory function.
 Sleep apnea.
 Myasthenia gravis.
+Drug or alcohol abuse.
 Avoid in severe hepatic impairment; may contribute to encephalopathy.
-Drug or alcohol abuse.
+Avoid abrupt cessation.
 Write ℞ for smallest practical amount.
-Withdraw gradually.
 Elderly (higher risk of falls).
 Debilitated.
-Labor & delivery.
-Neonates.
-Pregnancy.
-Nursing mothers: monitor infants; may consider pumping/discarding breast milk during and for 23hrs after administration.
+Pregnancy: monitor neonates.
+Nursing mothers: monitor infants (consider interrupting breastfeeding or pumping/discarding breast milk during and for 23hrs after administration).

 Concomitant other sedative-hypnotics including other zolpidem products: not recommended.
-Increased risk of CNS depression, drowsiness, psychomotor impairment with alcohol, other CNS depressants (eg, benzodiazepines, opioids, tricyclics).
-May be potentiated by CYP3A4 inhibitors (eg, ketoconazole), sertraline; use lower zolpidem dose.
+Potentiates CNS depression with alcohol, other CNS depressants (eg, benzodiazepines, opioids, tricyclics); adjust dose.
+May be potentiated by CYP3A4 inhibitors (eg, ketoconazole; consider lower zolpidem dose), sertraline.
+May be antagonized by CYP3A4 inducers (eg, rifampin, St. John's wort); avoid concomitant use.
 Decreased alertness with imipramine, chlorpromazine.
-May be antagonized by CYP3A4 inducers (eg, rifampin, St. John's wort); avoid concomitant use.

 CR tabs—100; tabs—100